wiseman-timelord/Ubuntu24-TweakInstall/README.md

 ### INSTRUCTIONS:
-1) download and copy file `Ubuntu24-TweakInstall.sh` to a suitable directory.
+1. download the latest release version, and extract to your chosen programs folder (there are no requirements or libraries to install).
-2) As required, then make the file executable with the  `chmod +x Ubuntu24-TweakInstall.sh`, then run either, `sudo ./Ubuntu24-Installer.sh` or `sudo ./Ubuntu24-Tweaker.sh`.
+2. run "sudo ./Ubuntu24-TweakInstall.sh", this will load the bash menu, allowing checking files and launching.
+Select "Run Program".
-3) Investigate the appropriate menus, take a look at what it offers, plan what features you intend to use, and select them (ensuring to note errors that pop up).
+3. Investigate the appropriate menus, take a look at what it offers, plan what features you intend to use, and select them (ensuring to note errors that pop up).
+Ensure to think about what you are doing, dont install stuff you dont need and wont use.
-4) Restart computer, to enable all tweaks/installs to take effect.
+4) After finishing configutation, then exit the program and restart computer, to enable all tweaks/installs to take effect.
 5) If there are issues with anything immediately, then check the notes you made (if any), and investigate appropriately to complete relating install/tweak.
-5) Move on to next stage, whatever you determine to be of interest, probal, App Center/Software Manager; At this point any new issues are your own doing.
+- hopefully whatever tweak or install you did worked out for you, if not, then I advise asking gpt/deepseek/grok/etc, and input the output you got from the terminal with your prompt.

 ### Notation:
 - Minimum Windows 10 for Vertio/Kvm/QEmu Drivers from `Virtio-Win-0.1.262.Iso`, Windows 7-81 did not complete Setup.